 Frequently asked questions

 Adopting a cat is a big commitment and should not be taken lightly.
 Our primary aim when homing a cat is to ensure that the cat and the new owners are matched well, so that both cat and owner are happy with their new relationship, and that the cat is safe in its new environment.
-Here, we answer the frequent questions that new adopters should be asking themselves (or us!) when adopting a cat.What is the adoption process?
+Here, we answer the frequent questions that new adopters should be asking themselves (or us!) when adopting a cat.What is your 'hands-free' adoption process?